MistyCanCode/get-my-drink/README.md

 TODO:
-1. Get a random drink, instead of the first one returned
+1. Get a random drink, instead of the first one returned *now it grabs a random drink from the list of drinks using index = Math.ceil(Math.random() * data.drinks.length -1)
-2. Create a carousel to house several drinks that the user can scroll through
+3. Create a carousel to house several drinks that the user can scroll through